1810-oct08-java-usf/config-service/README.md

-# plop-config
+# config-service
-Config Server for the MSE supporting PLOP
+Config Server for the MSE supporting P3